Breaking unwanted TCP connections by modifying your route table

 by Richard Cardona and Kyle Cassidy

 Being able to block an Internet address without investing in expensive tools can be very helpful to a network/security administrator.
-This article by networking experts Richard Cardona and Kyle Cassidy and provided courtesy of
+This article by networking experts Richard Cardona and Kyle Cassidy and provided courtesy of InformIT shows you a way to do it.

 Every TCP/IP client machine, regardless of operating system, needs to make decisions about where to send a packet after it has been addressed.
 The route table is the network map that tells your computer how to deliver the packet to its network addressee.
 It is rarely necessary to inspect your route table because most machines have dynamically assigned IP configurations, they're single-homed machines (they have only one network card), and they sit on a network with a single gateway.
 This is the standard network setup.
 The route table is automatically generated, and the default configuration is usually the best one to use for that standard setup.